RomaKudryavtsev/twitter_in_flask/README.md

 Flask App demonstrating:
 1) X's 3-legged OAuth authentication with Flask
-2) Usage of X API and Twitter Client API
+2) Usage of X API and Twitter Client API (via a number of provider instances)
 3) Usage of Web Intents

 ## Configuration Steps